-On February 28, AHA president Tyler Stovall sent a letter to the secretary of homeland security protesting the recent detainment of Henry Rousso, distinguished historian of the Holocaust in France.
-Professor Rousso's detainment at the Houston airport en route to participation at a conference at Texas A&M University offers a chilling reminder of the importance of the rule of law and respect for the rights of not only our colleagues but all travelers to the United States.
+On February 28th, AHA president Tyler Stovall sent a letter to the Secretary of Homeland Security protesting the recent detainment of Henry Rousso, distinguished historian of the Holocaust in France.
+Professor Rousso’s detainment at the Houston airport enroute to participation at a conference at Texas A&M University offers a chilling reminder of the importance of rule of law and respect for the rights of not only our colleagues but all travelers to the United States.
 Because the issue is of vital importance to the ability of historians to do our work, which includes international scholarly conversation, the AHA Council has voted to make the letter an official statement of the Association.
 The AHA continues to fight threats to the free exchange of scholarly ideas.

 The American Historical Association energetically protests the recent shabby and completely unwarranted treatment of Professor Henry Rousso by American immigration authorities last week.
 Professor Rousso, a renowned scholar of modern France and the Holocaust, is director of research at France’s National Center for Scientific Research (CNRS).
 Last Saturday, February 25, he flew from Paris to Texas to give a keynote address for a conference at Texas A&M University, but was held at the airport and nearly deported back to France by customs agents who accused him of trying to enter the country illegally.
 Only the prompt action of TAMU officials, including the university president, enabled Professor Rousso to complete his journey as planned and give his talk.